-Partners in Missions has been working with the Kunas on the San Blas Islands of Achutupu, El Tigre and Ticantiki since 2001.
+Partners in Missions worked with the Kunas on the San Blas Islands of Achutupu, El Tigre and Ticantiki from 2000 to 2012.
 All services are still conducted in the Kuna dialect.
 The Kuna New Testament was not completed until 1996.
 They still do not have the Old Testament in their language in 2014.
 Our main ministry consisted of Leadership Development, but we also rebuilt three congregations.

 The Kunas were living in what is now Columbia at the time of the Spanish invasion, and only later began to move westwards towards what is now San Blas Islands some 200 years ago.
 During the first decade of the 20th century, the Panamanian government attempted to suppress many of the traditional customs.
 This was bitterly resisted, culminating in a short-lived yet successful revolt in 1925 (Tule Revolution).
 A treaty was signed giving the Kunas some degree of cultural autonomy.

 Most of the islands do not have electricity or running water.
 Drinkable water comes from the rivers on the mainland.
 The Kunas still use dugout canoes for transportation between the islands and the mainland of Panama.

 Leadership Development on the island of El Tigre

 A four-member team from three different countries visited the island to focus on leadership development in the three congregations of the Baptist Church, the Assembly of God and the Church of God.
 Over 40 students, most under the age of 25 years, attended the six services and six conferences.
 The pictures below will help you understand our ministry to the Kuna Indians of the San Blas Islands of Panama.

 Nicolas Perez (L) and Frank Ortiz (R) preaching with Kuna interpreter Luis Guardia

 Baptist pastor and wife who attended classes & services (L).
 Karvin preached in his church on Sunday.